adrian154/blog/public/blogposts/renderer/blogpost.md

 First, let's define all the inputs we're working with.
 We have a ray, which starts at a point $O$ and extends along direction $D$ infinitely.
 Therefore, we can express every point along the ray in terms of the equation $O + tD$, where $t \geq 0$.
 In addition, we have a triangle with vertices $A$, $B$, and $C$.

-Our triangle is flat, meaning that there is some infinite plane containing it.
+Our triangle is flat, meaning that it is contained within an infinite plane.
 The only case where our ray doesn't intersect with this plane is if it's parallel to it.
 We can check if our ray is parallel to triangle by computing the dot product of the ray's direction and the normal vector of the plane.
 If it's zero, we know that the ray does not intersect with the plane and thus cannot intersect with the triangle.

 ```c
 Vec3 edge1 = sub(vertex1, vertex0);